 Which is more secure: PSK or certificates?

 Certificates are generally more scalable and secure for larger deployments.
 PSKs are easier for small, two-site setups but require careful key management.
-Vpn for edge browser
+Edge secure network vpn missing 2026

 Should I use IKEv2 or IKEv1?